rabe42/spipes/Readme.md

 # Janitor
 ## Overview
 The Janitor will cleanup the different topics after the defined retention period.
 The Janitor is just a special worker with delete rights on the database.
 This is the only way in the system, that something got deleted!
+Checks after a configurable interval, if data in the database is stored longer than the retention period for this topic.
+If the retention period is met, the content will be removed from the database.

 ## Node Configuration
 ```JSON